Synthetixio/SIPs/SIPS/sip-84.md

 <!--This is a high level overview of *how* the SIP will solve the problem.
 The overview should clearly describe how the new feature will be implemented.-->

 We will specificy a threshold for Synth open interest, any synth that falls below this threshold will be frozen and purged following the _Pollux_ release.
-[Another SIP](https://github.com/Synthetixio/SIPs/pull/233) has been proposed that once implemented, will reduce gas such that these synths can be resumed.
+[SIP-83](https://sips.synthetix.io/sips/sip-83) has been proposed that once implemented, will reduce gas such that these synths can be resumed.
 The changes will allow us to significantly expand the range of support synths without incurring incremental gas costs.

 ### Rationale